-Now, while some can argue that evaluating the applicants is an important process and it cannot be delegated, most seasoned leaders have learned to adopt a skill assessment platform to save the time of their team.
+Now, while some can argue that evaluating the applicants is an important process and cannot be delegated, most seasoned leaders have learned to adopt a skill assessment platform to save the time of their team.
 The CXO’s see this as a way to cut down the opportunity cost.

 Any SaaS tool for that matter requires a good amount of time to research.
 In this article, we have compiled a list of things that you need to check in a good skill assessment platform, make sure you go through the list before you make a decision.

-The sales person you talk with will clearly not let you buy lesser quantities if he knows your real requirement.
+The salesperson you talk with will clearly not let you buy lesser quantities if he knows your real requirement.
 So you would end up wasting invites.

-Prioritising features over content
+Mistake 3: Prioritizing features over the content

-Assessments platforms are going to try their best with luring you with attractive features, but down the road you would realize that the real best feature you would ever need is a library of great questions.
+Assessments platforms are going to try their best with luring you with attractive features, but down the road, you would realize that the real best feature you would ever need is a library of great questions.
 The first 2 questions you need to ask is “How have you validated and tested these questions ?”
-“Whats the frequency of new questions in a particular domain ?”
+“What’s the frequency of new questions in a particular domain ?”

-While offering support to the customer is a given, its important to check the quality of the support being offered to the candidate when say 1000 candidates are taking up the test.
+While offering support to the customer is a given, it’s important to check the quality of the support being offered to the candidate when say 1000 candidates are taking up the test.
 Make sure the candidate support team works across different time zones.

-Overlooking ability to integrate with other tools
+Mistake 5: Overlooking ability to integrate with other tools